 EMS:

-Our EMS rotation is a longitudinal experience over the course of the three-year training program with varying responsibilities per PG year.
-Our faculty members are the medical directors for the Kansas City, Missouri Fire Department, giving our residents unique opportunities to experience what leading a large pre-hospital system entails!
-Experiences include: ambulance and medical director ride-alongs, QI/protocol reviews, and a hands-on EMS “field day”.
+Our EMS training is a longitudinal experience with varying responsibilities per PG year.
+Our faculty members are the medical directors for the Kansas City, Missouri Fire Department giving our residents unique opportunities to experience what leading a large pre-hospital system entails!
+Experiences include: ambulance and medical director ride-alongs, QI/protocol reviews, and a hands-on EMS field day.
 All our residents become certified as base-station physicians and provide pre-hospital direction for a large urban paramedic system.
 Our residents also have unique opportunities to participate as healthcare providers at mass gatherings and citywide disaster events.
+Our residents have staffed medical tents at the Kansas City Chiefs championship parades, the NFL Draft, and concerts that are held at GEHA/Arrowhead Stadium.

 Our department also leads a paramedicine training program and additional teaching opportunities within that program are available for those interested.
 Aeromedical experience is not available.

-Pediatrics: Our primary site for pediatric training is at Children’s Mercy Hospital, which is continually recognized as one of the top Children’s hospitals in the country.
+Our primary site for pediatric training is at Children’s Mercy Hospital (located across the street from our home, University Health), which is consistently recognized as one of the top Children’s hospitals in the country.
 Our pediatric experience is both focused and longitudinal.
 The curriculum includes dedicated rotations in the PICU, NICU, and CMH Main ED (1 full block/year).
-Our PGY2 and PGY3 residents continue to work 1-2 CMH ED shifts/block while rotating in the TMC ED.
-This provides continual pediatrics exposure.
+Our PGY2 and PGY3 residents continue to work 1-2 CMH ED shifts/block while rotating in the UH/TMC ED.
+This provides continual pediatrics exposure and the ability to see the “seasonal” illnesses that kids often experience.
 CMH has one of the busiest EDs in Kansas City and was one of the first established Pediatric Emergency Medicine fellowships in the country.
 Our residents consistently say they feel comfortable caring for ill children by the end of their training.

 Ultrasound: Who doesn’t love using ultrasound!?
 We sure do!!
-In 2022 we expanded our ultrasound rotation to a 4-week rotation.
+With the addition of a 3rd Ultrasound-fellowship trained faculty In 2022, we expanded our ED ultrasound rotation to a 4-week rotation.
 We also have ultrasound-based education each month in our didactic and hands-on curriculum.
 We enjoy ultrasound so much we gave Ultrasound its own page!
 Please see our dedicated Ultrasound section to GAIN more details.

 Elective program features: Residents are encouraged to individualize their elective time based on educational experience needs/interests.
 The program works with residents to optimize elective time for research or other educational experiences.
-Recent electives include: ICU, sedation/procedures, oral surgery, radiology (pediatric and adult), ultrasound, research, education/simulation, and administration/ED operations.
-In early 2021 Chief Resident Dr. Ryan Kremples worked in a rural ED in Jackson Hole, Wyoming, with the opportunity to work with medical directors of multiple EMS, and Search and Rescue agencies.
-He Also worked a limited number of shifts in a rural ED in Jackson Hole that is the primary receiving hospital for Grand Teton National Park and Yellowstone National Park along with the surrounding region in northwest Wyoming.
+Recent electives include: Wellness, ICU, toxicology, sedation/procedures, oral surgery, radiology (pediatric and adult), ultrasound, research, education/simulation, and administration/ED operations.
+In the past, we have had residents venture to various locations most recently being Jackson Hole, Wyoming, China, and Thailand.
+With adequate notice, rotations at different locations can be arranged.

 Mentorship and feedback: We provide robust mentorship, advising, and opportunities for bidirectional and multisource feedback.
 Each resident is assigned a PGY2 and faculty advisor at the start of the residency program to assist and guide the resident throughout training.
 The residents meet with their advisor biannually.
 The residency leadership team also meets with each resident biannually to discuss wellness, evaluations, and the resident’s progress towards graduation.
 Residents receive regular performance feedback including face-face shift evaluations, procedure evaluations, monthly faculty consensus evaluations, biannual Milestones assessments, and yearly peer-peer evaluations.
 Residents are also given the opportunity to confidentially evaluate the program and faculty on an annual basis.